-rning Outcome - The rner will: Asse ssment Criterion - The learner can: 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing drainage, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
-4 Select the required quantity and quality of resources for the methods of work to install drainage.
+rning Outcome - The mer will: Asse ssment Criterion - The learner can: 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing drainage, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment.
+4 Select the required quantity and quality of resources for the methods of work to install drainage.
+4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment. install drainage.
 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: pipes, fittings and ancillary components pre-cast (metal, concrete, clay or plastic) components bricks, blocks and sandbags granular materials, aggregates, cement, concrete, mortars and sand sealant materials (adhesives, compounds, solvents) hand and/or powered tools and equipment.
-4. 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.

-rning Outcome - The rner will: Assessment Criterion - The learner can: 4.5 Describe any potential hazards associated with the resources and methods of work.
-4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install drainage.
-5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing drainage.
+Learning Outcome - The Assessment Criterion - The learner can: ssment Criterion - The learner can: 4.5 Describe any potential hazards associated with the resources and methods of work.
+4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install drainage. surrounding area wher Minimise the risk of damage to the work and surrounding area when installing drainage.
+5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
 6 Complete the work within the allocated time 6.1 Demonstrate completion of the work within the allocated time. when installing drainage.
 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
 7 Comply with the given contract information to install drainage to the required specification.
 7.1 Demonstrate the following work skills when installing drainage: - measuring, marking out, laying, positioning, fitting, levelling, plumbing, aligning, securing and testing.
 7.2 Install and test new and/or replacement, foul and/or surface water drainage for two of the following to given working instructions: